MaslowCommunityGarden/Essential-Parts-Kit---A-more-affordable-way-to-start-building-your-own-MaslowCNC./BOM.md

-You can buy this shield from [our website here](https://www.eastbaysource.com)
+You can buy this kit from [our website here](https://www.eastbaysource.com)

     X,Y,Z motors/encoders (3)